jason-plainlog/golang-shorturl/README.md

 ## Services
 * `server`
     - API backend server
-    - Including a token collection service that collects unused ids before getting request
+    - Includs a token collection service that collects unused ids before getting request
     - May have multiple server running at the same time
 * `cleaner`
     - Small service that periodically clean up the expired records from database.